-- Directors and senior management understanding the risk profile of the bank as a whole; - Capturing firmwide risk concentrations arising from both on- and off-balance sheet exposures and securitization activities, including the potential impact of non-contractual commitments, implicit support and reputation risk on risk exposures, capital and liquidity; and - Banks establishing incentives that reflect the long-term risks and rewards associated with their business models.
+- Directors and senior management understanding the risk profile of the bank as a whole. - Capturing firm-wide risk concentrations arising from both on- and off-balancesheet exposures and securitization activities, including the potential impact of non-contractual commitments, implicit support, and reputation risk on risk exposures, capital, and liquidity. - Banks establishing incentives that reflect the long-term risks and rewards associated with their business models.

-The supplemental Pillar 2 guidance also incorporates recommendations from other Basel Committee initiatives relating to liquidity risk management, financial instrument fair value practices and stress testing.
+The supplemental Pillar 2 guidance also incorporates recommendations from other Basel Committee initiatives relating to liquidity risk management, financial instrument fair value practices, and stress testing.

-The EC Proposal does not have the same provisions relating to risk management practices as the Banking Book Paper, mainly because these were addressed in the May 2009 amendments to Annex V of the CRD.
-However, the EC Proposal contains more detailed provisions to govern banks' remuneration policies, a topic of intense political and media debate over the last year.
-The thrust of these provisions is to align the "remuneration of staff whose professional activities have a material impact on their risk profile" with the promotion of "sound and effective risk-management [which] does not exceed the level of tolerated risk of the credit institution."
-Notably, this includes requiring that "the major part of a significant bonus" is "deferred for an appropriate period and is linked to the future performance of the firm."
+The EU Draft Directive does not have the same provisions relating to risk management practices as the Banking Book Paper, mainly because these were addressed in the May 2009 amendments to Annex V of the CRD.
+However, the EU Draft Directive contains more detailed provisions to govern banks' remuneration policies, a topic of intense political and media debate over the last year.31 The thrust of these provisions is to align the "remuneration of staff whose professional activities have a material impact on their risk profile"32 with the promotion of "sound and effective riskmanagement [which] does not exceed the level of tolerated risk of the credit institution."
+This includes fairly detailed guidelines on determination and form of any bonus or other "variable remuneration component."
 The Banking Book Paper section on remuneration is rather more "high level" in its approach, setting out general objectives for ensuring remuneration is aligned with the firm's risk profile and performance.